 Primary central nervous system (CNS) lymphoma is a rare type of non-Hodgkin’s lymphoma (cancer of the lymphatic system).
-Your primary CNS is made up of the brain, its outer covering and the spinal cord.
+Your CNS is made up of the brain, its outer covering and the spinal cord.

 The lymphatic system is a key part of your immune system.
 It’s made up of many parts, but includes your spleen, tonsils, bone marrow and lymph nodes.
-Special white blood cells called lymphocytes fight off infections in your primary CNS.
+Special white blood cells called lymphocytes fight off infections in your CNS.
 If these cells become cancerous, they can cause lymphoma to form there.
 (It also can start in the eye, since the eyes are so close to the brain.
 This is called ocular lymphoma).

 Primary CNS lymphoma is rare.
 Men are more likely to get it than women, and the median age of people who are diagnosed is 55.
 However, people with AIDS who get this type of cancer are much younger, often in their mid-30s.